 2nd Day: The River

-3rd Day: The Ascend
+3rd Day: The Ascent

-Climb to Astraka refuge (1990m) and after a small break hike to the famous Dragon lake and back before the sunset.
+Climb to Astraka refuge (1990m) and after a small break, hike to the famous Dragon lake and back before the sunset.
 Spend the night at the refuge.

-4th Day: The Descend
+4th Day: The Descent

 The longest hike of the trip.
 Astraka to Tsepelovo village through Megas Lakos gorge.

 Transfer outside Vradeto village.
 Hike to the epic Beloi viewpoint and from there back to the village and descend the rocksteps known as Skala all the way to Kapesovo.
 Finally we hike to Kipi.

 Essentially a day off with only a two hours hike to Dilofo just to stretch our feet.
 Transfer back to Kipi.